Pilot books for beginners to get a heads up on flying and obtaining a PPL.

 For student pilots, it’s a must-have.

 It explains everything about flying an airplane and knowing how and why an aircraft responds to your input.
-Rod Machado’s “How to fly an airplane handbook” is similar to Stick and Rudder’s, but Rod Machado wrote his book elaborately with his twist.
+Rod Machado’s “How to Fly an Airplane Handbook” is similar to Stick and Rudder’s, but Rod Machado wrote his book elaborately with his twist.

-Students pilots need this book to become better at flying.
+Student pilots need this book to become better at flying.

 Beginner pilots, regardless of their intentions: